purplebase/models/README.md

       internal.getFirstTagValue('published_at')?.toInt()?.toDate();
 }

-/// This is a PartialJoke, unsigned and mutable event
+/// This is a PartialJoke, unsigned and mutable model
-/// on which .signWith() is called to produce a Joke event class PartialJoke extends RegularPartialEvent<Joke> {
+/// on which .signWith() is called to produce a Joke model class PartialJoke extends RegularPartialModel<Joke> {
   PartialJoke(String title, String content, {DateTime? publishedAt}) {
     internal.addTagValue('title', title);
     internal.content = content;